IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 ---
-title: Server-Side SDK Guide
+title: UID2 SDK for Java (Server-Side) Reference Guide
-description: Reference information about the server-side SDKs.
+description: Reference information about the Java server-side SDK.
 hide_table_of_contents: false
-sidebar_position: 10
+sidebar_position: 05
 ---

-# Server-Side SDK Guide
+# UID2 SDK for Java (Server-Side) Reference Guide

 You can use UID2 server-side SDKs to facilitate decrypting of UID2 advertising tokens to access the raw UID2.